augustine0890/aws-de-rs/das-c01-data-analytics/README.md

       - Kinesis Agent installs on your EC2 instance
       - Monitors files, such as log files, and streams new data to your Kinesis steam
       - Emits CloudWatch metrics to help with monitoring and error handling

+**Kinesis Data Streams Lab - KPL and KCL**
+- Kinesis Producer Library can send a group of multiple records in each request:
+  - AggregationEnable = `"true"`
+  - RecordMaxBufferedTime = `2000 milliseconds`
+- If a record fails, it's put back into the KPL buffer for a retry
+- The KPL also has rate limiting:
+  - Limits per-shard throughput sent from a single producer, can help prevent excessive retries, 50% higher than shard limit is the default
+- The initial number of shards for your shard estimation calculation should be the `Max of Inbound write capacity and Outgoing read capacity`.
+  - Inbound write capacity: `Inbound write bandwidth in KB / 1000`
+    - `Inbound write bandwidth in KB = (Average record size in KB * Number of records per second)`
+  - Outgoing read capacity: `(Inbound write bandwidth in KB * Number of consumbers) / 2000`
+  - Initial number of shards: `Max of {Inbound write capacity, Outgoing read capacity}`
+- Kinesis Consumer Library process the data from Kinesis Data Stream:
+  - Uses shard iterator with shard id to retrieve records
+  - If a KCL read fails, the KCL can use the checkpoint cursor to resume at the failed record:
+    - Use `IRecordProcessorCheckpointer` in Java and `amazon_kclpy.kcl.Checkpointer` in Python

 2. Data Integration Services in AWS